magento/devdocs/guides/v2.1/ui_comp_guide/bk-ui_comps.md

 ## Overview of UI components
 Magento UI components are used to represent distinct UI elements, such as tables, buttons, dialogs, and others.
 They are designed for simple and flexible user interface (UI) rendering.

-Magento UI components are implemented as a standard module and can be found under `Magento\UI` namespace.
+Magento UI components are implemented as a standard module named Magento_Ui.

-<p class="q">Is it a correct notation, about namespace?</p>

 Components are responsible for rendering result page fragments and providing/supporting further interactions of JavaScript components and server.

 To use UI components in your custom module, you need to add a dependency for the Magento_UI module in [your component's composer.json file]({{page.baseurl}}extension-dev-guide/build/composer-integration.html).

-<p class="q">Do we really need to say this here? cause it's only one of the steps required to use UI components</p>

 ### General structure
 In Magento 2 there are basic and secondary UI components.